aprs434/aprs434.github.io/README.md

 Finally, it was observed that amateur radio predominantly employs the LoRa sync word ''.

-> For an in depth tutorial series about LoRa (and LoRaWAN), please refer to [Mobilefish.com](https://www.mobilefish.com/developer/lorawan/lorawan_quickguide_tutorial.html), also available in video format on [YouTube](https://youtube.com/playlist?list=PLmL13yqb6OxdeOi97EvI8QeO8o-PqeQ0g).
+> For an in depth tutorial slide series about LoRa (and LoRaWAN), please refer to [Mobilefish.com](https://www.mobilefish.com/developer/lorawan/lorawan_quickguide_tutorial.html), also available in video format on [YouTube](https://youtube.com/playlist?list=PLmL13yqb6OxdeOi97EvI8QeO8o-PqeQ0g).

 Upon succesful demonstration of its merits, below LoRa frame compression algorithms **will be formally proposed as an extension to the APRS standard:**